jnstllng/Markdown-Note-Taking/README.md

-# Markdown Cross-Device Setup for Note-Taking
+# Markdown Cross-Device Setup for Note-Taking using Atom

+> [Atom and all related projects will be archived on December 15<sup>th</sup> 2022.](https://github.blog/2022-06-08-sunsetting-atom/) Updates will not be provided.
+Thus, most of the below mentioned content related to Atom will be outdated soon and function may not work as described.

 Markdown is barrier-free and cross-platform.
 This is a short summary of an example Markdown setup which can be synchronized between Windows or Desktop Linux and Android devices.